marhaupe/dualis/README.md

+# Dualis

-Simple hack to check your grades.
+Simple hack to check your grades on https://dualis.dhbw.de.
+Starts a headless browser and takes a screenshot in a matter of seconds.

 # Installation